LaunchCode-Education-Archived/skills-front-end/materials/assignments/word-up/README.md

 *Confirmation:*

+- You should now see that you have fixed the annoying bug in which user's text input was getting cleared away every second.
+Pop quiz: why was it happening, and why did this fix it?
-- Nothing visible.
-But if you open up the console and type `model.currentAttempt`, you should see that it always matches the current text value that you have typed into the textbox.
+- Additionally, if you open up the console and type `model.currentAttempt`, you should now see that it always matches the current text value that you have typed into the textbox.

 #### 7. Implement the `isDisallowedLetter` function.